Travel tips and tricks based on years and years of frequent travel. Take 'em and enjoy travelling stress-free!

 Cast an eye on your gate before you settle anywhere.
 Airport navigation is not always as easy as it seems.

-But also, do you have enough money in your account to meet your ongoing bills while you’re away.
-It’s stressful to be trying to deal with utility companies and banks about overdrafts when you’re supposed to be travelling.
+Do you have enough money in your account to meet your ongoing bills while you're away?
+It's stressful dealing with utility companies and banks about overdrafts when you're supposed to be travelling.
 Sort it before you go.

 Also, look into the credit card rates vs debit card rates before you go so that you don't get hit with nasty charges.
 I swear by the website Money Saving Expert for keeping up to date with this.

 I also love the travel currency card Monzo for similar reasons.

 When you’re travelling, extra charges on your credit and debit card frustrate.
 To get around this problem, pre-order your cash before you travel.
 As an example, if you use The Money Shop*, they offer foreign exchange with over 50 different currencies, with some of the best prices online and on the high street, and at 0% commission.

 Some people write lists every time they do something but that wastes time as you write out the list .